deb0x/deb0x-protocol/README.md

 5. open http://localhost:3000

 ### To redeploy the contracts
-_This section is only necessary if you want to redeploy the contracts._
+_The frontend is currently linked to Polygon mainnet contracts.
+This section is only necessary if you want to redeploy them._

 Add `.secrets.json` file in root directory and put your secret phrase as a json format.
 For example (do not use this mnemonic!):
 ```